giovannidominguez/commonWords/README.md

 along with their occurences from the top 30 stories and first 10 comments from each Hackernews post

+Below is a preview of the output on the console

 ![Preview of output of top words on HackerNews](https://github.com/giovannidominguez/commonWords/blob/master/previewCommonWords.png)